-Today’s focus is on using information products to expand your consulting business (without adding new clients).
+Today’s focus is on using information products to expand your coaching or consulting business (without adding new clients).

 Before getting into the content, I highly recommend that you read through Part I of the “How to Grow Your Business” series.
 This information-packed series was inspired by my own business and figuring out creative ways to expand, especially through the last economic downturn.
 If you find the article useful, please do me a favor and add a comment at the bottom of the post, or consider giving it a “Like” on Facebook.